Last Updated on

 The gate as the sign informed me, was constructed to celebrate the victory of the King Raja Raja Chola over the Cheras.
 Tiny figures of the popular Hindu Gods – Ganesha, Shiv – Parvati, Vishnu and more highlighted the entrance arch.
 Along with these, all through to the top.
 I could see various mini-stories of mythical beasts, nymphs and humans.
 I could have figured more out except that from the arched gateway, I could see an even more elaborate gopuram – waiting to be explored.
 That is what I did – but not before a quick stop to the shoe stand behind the Keralatakan Tiruvasal.

-The third and the final gateway was a teaser of things to come.
+The third and final gateway was a teaser of things to come.
 Every inch of the Rajarajan Tiruvasal (Gate of the King) was covered with detailed stone carvings.
 Two stone guards – Dwarpalikas flanked the arched doorway.
 As I gazed over the arch, I could make out three distinct tiers of carvings.
 Stories from the life of Shiva seemed to be the overlying theme for I could make out some that referred to his marriage.

 There were also, scenes from the Puranas like this one that is said to be of a wishing tree – Kalpavriksha.
 I remember this one as I first thought it was from the life of Krishna – like this one where he mischievously steals the clothes of the bathing ladies and climbs up a tree.
-I was corrected by my guide saying that it wasn’t that – though he could not substantiate his explanation.
-I personally still, think that it is Krishna and not Kalpvriksha 😉
+I was corrected by my first guide saying that it wasn’t that – though he could not substantiate his explanation.
+Personally still, think that it is Krishna and not Kalpvriksha 😉

 Even within the arched gateway, there are complete stories etched along the walls.
 Once you come out, spare a glimpse along its inner walls.
 You will see many cows or Nandi figures on it.
 The ones on the corner have 2 bodies but one head.